NikkiLoveGod/vis-academy/src/docs/kepler.gl/2-load-data-and-export-configuration.md

 ```

 In order to process the raw data we are going to use Kepler.gl APIs and in particular the following:
-- Processors: provides ability to convert raw data (csv, json) into kepler.gl data form which has rows anf fields properties
+- Processors: provides ability to convert raw data (csv, json) into kepler.gl data form which has rows and fields properties
 - Actions: provides an easy interface to programmatically interact with kepler.gl instance

 Import Processors and Actions